OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 ```

-Scala for example, "only" had to create a compiler that turns Scla code into a `class` (containing `byte code`) - just like the `javac` compiler does for Java code.
+Scala for example, "only" had to create a compiler that turns Scala code into a `class` (containing `byte code`) - just like the `javac` compiler does for Java code.
 Then the class is run by the JVM, that does not even need to know what language this class was
 originally written in.